AMReX-Combustion/PeleLMeX/Docs/source/manual/Tutorials_BFSFlame.rst

 .. note::
-    When EBs intersect with the domain boundary, it is important to ensure that the EB definition extend slightly beyond the domain boundaries to provide EB structure data in the domain ghost cells.
+    When EBs intersect with the domain boundary, it is important to ensure that the EB definition extends slightly beyond the domain boundaries to provide EB structure data in the domain ghost cells.